sercasti/datalaketools/README.md

 - Database User: postgres (or whatever you changed it to during setup)
 - Password: postgres (or whatever you changed it to during setup)

-Click Apply, close the configuration popup, and enable the service by selecting the lightning-symbol of the line depicting the newly created controller and choosing Enable in the window which opens.
+Click Apply, and enable the service by selecting the lightning-symbol of the line depicting the newly created controller and choosing Enable in the window which opens.

 ### Part 5: Apache NiFi to MinIO